heidi-e/Index-builder/README.md

 - File Storage/Locations:

   - None of our datasets are in our repo for the sake of saving storage and time.
 Instead, we stored our indexed one in a pickle file for use in the experiments.
   - Our pickle files are also not in the repo for similar reason.
 The path to the root folder of the dataset is currently a variable in `assign_01.py`.
 You should convert this to a command line argument that can be passed in when running the program.
     - For example: `-d` or `--dataset`
   - We also pickled our indexes, so we have  a separate command line argument for the path to the pickle files.
     - For example: `-p` or `--pickle`

 - Each of the data structures inherit from a common interface of functionality in `indexer.abstract_index.AbstractIndex`.

 ### Python Environment

-- Your implementation should run with Python 3.11.
+- Our implementation runs with Python 3.11.
 To create a new conda environment with python 3.11, run the following:

 ```bash
 conda create -n <new_env_name> python=3.11